bruteforce/restaurantPOS/README.md

 The database for this app is right now local storage of the browser.

 And for all the entities CRUD services are defined in app-services.

+You can test the app by following the url: https://dl.dropboxusercontent.com/u/82903516/app/index.html#/login